University of Technology Sydney

 Teaching and learning strategies

 This subject incorporates a range of learning activities to engage students.
 The student learning journey will take place online, in Canvas.
 Modules will give students the opportunity to view content at a time and location that suits their busy schedules.
 They will also provide an equivalent learning outcome to the traditional face-to-face lectures, whilst giving students added flexibility with their learning.
 They will focus on understanding recovery and nutrition concepts, characteristics of effective interventions and operating and succeeding in high performance environments.
 Students will develop expertise and synthesise contemporary evidence to prescribe recovery and nutrition techniques and employ those relevant to high performance sport practice.
-They will also learn ways to positively effect behaviour change.
+They will also learn ways to positively affect behaviour change.
 These activities will require collaboration with others, preparation work and various interactive mediums (e.g. Zoom).

 Feedback will be provided to students throughout the session via several mediums.
 Each week students will complete online tasks and peer feedback will be central to the review of this content in the module activities.
 The subject coordinator will also provide feedback and discussion about these formative tasks where appropriate, and they will lead debriefing discussions within online forums on Canvas.
-The tutorial activities and these forums provide the opportunity for students to receive low stakes feedback.
+The tutorial activities and these forums provide the opportunity for students to receive low-stakes feedback.
 There will be a high concentration of low-stakes feedback in the early weeks of each module to enable students to understand the foundation concepts of the subject, and equip them with the knowledge and confidence to approach the more complex cases covered in the second half of each module.
 The assessment items will be marked using a rubric which will be provided to students, along with written feedback about their work.

 Content (topics)